dyama/mruby-lua/README.md

 ### Lua#[]= method

-Set global variable from Lua.
+Set global variable to Lua.

     lua = Lua.new